SynergeiaLabs/AI-Key-Scanner/README.md

   - dist/
   - build/

-# Regular expression to allowlist certain key patterns
+# Regular expressions to allowlist certain key patterns
-# Keys matching this regex will be ignored
+# Keys matching any of these regexes will be ignored
+allowlistRegex:
-allowlistRegex: "^test-.*"
+  - "^test-.*"
+  - "^example-.*"
 ```

 #### Configuration Options

 - `ignorePaths` (optional): Array of file path substrings to exclude from scanning.
 Uses simple substring matching (not glob patterns).
 If any part of the file path contains the substring, it will be ignored.
-- `allowlistRegex` (optional): Regular expression pattern.
-Any detected keys matching this pattern will be ignored
+- `allowlistRegex` (optional): Array of regular expression patterns.
+Any detected keys matching any of these patterns will be ignored

 ### Inputs